 What to Report

-The Contracting Party shall report to Euronext all White Label Services it provides to White Label Service Clients within the Reporting Period, in case of a White Label Service per Information Product.
+The Contracting Party shall report to Euronext all White Label Services it provides to White Label Service Clients within the Reporting Period, per Information Product.

-The Contracting Party shall report to Euronext the Subscriber’s ability to Use of Real-Time Data through the White Label Service in accordance with the applicable provisions of this Policy for reporting the Use by Subscribers.
+The Contracting Party shall report to Euronext the Subscriber’s ability to Use Information through the White Label Service in accordance with the applicable provisions of this Policy for reporting the Use by Subscribers.

 Unit of Count

-The Unit of Count for measuring and reporting the provision of White Label Services is each white label, i.e. each White Label Service with a single commercial brand or identity.
+The Unit of Count for measuring and reporting the provision of White Label Services is each white label, i.e., each White Label Service with a single commercial brand or identity.

 How to Report?